 Below is a list of problems that can occur if you employ an uncertified tree worker instead of a qualified tree surgeon.

-If too much material is removed in one year either vigorous growth can result.
+If too much material is removed in one year overly vigorous growth can result.
 It can also affect the health of a tree and risk future fruit crops if carried out on fruit trees.

 Coral Spot may appear on stubs of badly cut branches.